14edavis/CIWS-VisChallenge/README.md

 # CIWS-VisChallenge

+Basilisk reads an file of Intelligent Water Supply Data and creates two lists: timestamps and water pulses.
+On these lists, the item at index *n* of the timestamps list corresponds with index *n* of the water pulse list The timestamp list utilize a datetime object, allowing for various time-related manipulations.

+Basilisk has 3 types of functions--*filtering*, *totaling*, and *averaging* functions--examplified by the sample graphs.

 ## Sample Graphs

 Basilisk makes use of datetime timestamps to visualize residential water usage through various averaging and filtering functions.